 Applicants to the Dental Assisting, Dental Hygiene, and Dental Laboratory Programs - if you are accepted to one of the three professional dental education programs that starts Fall 2014, you MUST attend the College of Health and Human Services and dental program orientation.
 This will be on Friday, July 11 2014.
 This is an all day event.
 Orientation details will be sent to the students accepted to the dental programs.
 Good luck to all applicants!

-The Restorative course will probably run 10 weeks in Summer 2014.
-The course will probably be all day Wednesdays.
-Registration will open in Spring 2014.
+The Restorative course will run from May 28 to July 23, 2014.
+The course will be all day Wednesdays from 8 am to 4 pm.
+Registration will open in March 2014.
 There are only 14 positions available.
-You must be a graduate of an ADA program.
-View the flyer from the link above for all the details of the 2013 program, which are expected to be similar to the 2014 program.
+You must be a graduate of an American Dental Association accredited program.
+View the flyer through the link above for all the details of the 2014 program.

 The Indiana State Board of Dentistry approved additional functions for Indiana dental assistants in 2011.
 IPFW is offering coronal polishing and fluoride application certification courses on March 22 2014 and November 8 2014.
 Registration is $495 for each course or $850 for both courses.
 Registration must be completed at least one week before the course occurs.
 There are online curriculum course requirements.